In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 Brandon leaves disappointed and Jon is shocked at the display but continues with the reveal.

-This stands for South Beach Las Vegas and is inspired by the 1950s and Florida.
+The name is inspired by the 1950s and Florida.

-The exterior is bright and eye-catching.
+The outside of the bar is bright and eye-catching.

 Inside is warmer and upscale with colours.